zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 Note:
 - Why does it requires storage account for orchestrator and activity functions? (next bullet)
 - Serialization is the simplest one - we can assume that it transfer object between functions that way (next bullet)
-- Why it complains about async calls that done without using context? (next bullet)
+- Why it complains about async calls that done without using context?

-We need to learn how durable functions work under the hood?
+We need to learn how durable functions work under the hood

 ---
 <!-- .slide: data-transition="none" -->